DRIVER-EU/test-bed-design/doc/test-bed-description.md

 Much can be said on the subject of simulation, but for the purpose of this chapter, it suffices to provide a brief overview of the test-bed's relation to simulation.

-In the test-bed, the goal of simulation is to provide a realistic, immersive background for the Trial or exercise.
+In the test-bed, the goal of simulation is to provide a realistic, immersive background for the Trial.
 Typically, this requires:
 - A **simulation of the incident** e.g. a flooding, earthquake or explosion, etc. simulation
 - A **simulation of the reactions** to the incident, e.g. people running away or drowning, buildings collapsing, road jams or traffic accidents, etc.
 - A **simulation of the perceived world**, i.e. painting a picture of the world to solutions of what they are reasonably expected to see, not what is actually happening.
 For example, when an area is flooded in the simulation, all simulators know the exact location of the water.
 So if people are standing knee-deep in the water, or a road is inaccessible due to water, that can be shown and used.
 However, a COP tool or other solution does not have such a perfect view of what is happening in the world.
 It does not know where everyone is, nor the exact location of the water level.
 As long as it has no sensors, cameras, drones, or people informing it, it may well believe that the flooding is in an entirely different location or not happening at all.
 In a recent CM exercise, it took the participants quite some time to figure out that the water was actually threatening their own location, and they hadn't taken the necessary precautions.
 A well-designed Trial, therefore, needs to think about how they are going to present the simulated world within the Trial.